dhil/asus-zenfan/README.md

 cooling_device3 $ cat type
 Fan
 ```
-The type `Fan` will always be returned.
-The type can be used by programs such as [Linux Thermal Daemon](https://01.org/linux-thermal-daemon/documentation/introduction-thermal-daemon) to determine whether the device is an active or passive cooling device.
+The type `Fan` is always reported.
+The type can be used by programs such as [Linux Thermal Daemon](https://01.org/linux-thermal-daemon/documentation/introduction-thermal-daemon) to determine the type of a particular cooling device.
+The reported value is consistent with the suggested thermal sysfs-api naming policy [[2]].

 Changing fan state
 -----------